dryuvrajk/smartonco/README.md

 # SMARTOnco
 AI Enabled Android App for Detecting Skin Cancer, by Dr. Yuvraj Kumar (Ph.D - Artificial Intelligence)

 In recent days, skin cancer is seen as one of the most Hazardous form of Cancers found in Humans.
 Skin cancer is found in various types such as Melanoma, Basal and Squamous cell Carcinoma among which Melanoma is the most unpredictable.
 The detection of Melanoma cancer in the early stage can be helpful to cure it.
 Computer vision can play important role in Medical Image Diagnosis and it has been proved by many existing systems.
+This project demonstrates the capabilities and form factor accuracy of using computer vision to achieve 99% Accuracy in detection of various types of skin cancers.

 Oncology is the study of cancer.
 An oncologist is a doctor who treats cancer and provides medical care for a person diagnosed with cancer.
 An oncologist may also be called a cancer specialist.